KEY TEXTS //

 Our Father and God: we ask and pray that you would equip your Church to advance biblical, social justice in the land.
 We lament the tragedies of Ahmaud Arbery, Breonna Taylor, and George Floyd—to name only but three recent cases of injustice.
 There are countless, and we find this both disturbing, and maddening.
 Father, would you comfort those families; may they know the peace of Christ.
 And may justice proceed in the land.
 We ask and pray for your Church to repent of the great apathy that is racial injustice, abortion injustice, statism, pietism, and so on.
 In Christ’s name I pray, AMEN.

 The title of the this message is ‘Black Lives Matter’, and I want to start by shooing away the vultures who will no-doubt attempt to besmirch and sully this type of effort.
 Anti-social justice warriors, antinomian, premillennial dispensationalists, southern sympathizers, cop worshippers, respect for authority purveyors, stand-for-the-flag fussers, public school defenders, generally authoritarian patriarchalists, anti-empathy Reformed Protestants, obtuse kinists, Everyone’s-A-Marxist-If-I-Disagree bossy-pantses and—lest we forget—thin blue liners, are all those who will be quick to dismiss preaching such a sermon.
+[And so would communists, sodomites, and other ‘leftists,’ too].
 Their reasons for decrying such measures may seem logical to them, but they are deluded.
 And delusions and blind spots—inadvertent or not—are not ethically neutral; they are based on idolatry, a false view of righteousness and justice, and the only remedy is repentance.
 But ultimately, I don’t care what they will say, so here we go.

 SUMMARY OF TEXTS //